 We recommend optimizer inverters because they are efficient and more affordable than micro inverters.
 String inverters are the most inefficient and will limit the potential of your solar power system.
 Optimizer inverters optimize the system as a whole allowing you to get the most out of your panels.
 Each panel get it’s own inverter which also makes the system easier to modify in the future if you need to for some reason.

 In our DIY solar kits we also include the complete racking and hardware that you’ll need to put the system together and mount it to your house.
-This includes the snap racks you need to attach the panels to your roof as well as the wiring and trunk cables.
+This includes the snap racks you need to attach the panels to your roof as well as the wiring, trunk cables, zip ties, tape, junction boxes, AC disconnects, chemlink, drill bits, etc.

 Installing your own solar array can be really exciting but it can also be a little nerve wracking.
 You want to be safe and do it right the first time.
-We can help you through the whole process, even if you don’t buy from us!
-You want to come to one of our free DIY classes?
-Be sure to follow us on Facebook to get notified on upcoming events!
+We can help you through the whole process and with our DIY kits you'll get literally everything you need.
+Plus, we'll show you how to put the whole thing together with our free DIY classes.
+We're currently holding our DIY classes virtually and you can catch them live on Facebook and we'll answer any questions you have live!
+Be sure to follow us on Facebook to find out when the next class will be held.